osilander/203.311/Week4/Week4.md

 `conda` installs software packages using what is called a *recipe*, and these recipes are contained in places called *channels*.
 Most recipes for bioinformatic software are contained in the [bioconda](https://bioconda.github.io "bioconda docs") channel, which currently has recipes for more than 7000 software packages.

-Let's try to install some software now.
+Let's try to install some software packages now.
 One piece of software we will need allows us to figure out where a certain sequence of DNA is in a genome (this type of software can be referred to as a "mapper" because it "maps" one sequence of DNA to another sequence of DNA).
 We will explore why you might want to do this later.
 The software we will use is [minimap2](https://github.com/lh3/minimap2 "minimap2 github").
 This process is relatively simple:

 ```bash
 # Below we specify which channel we would like conda